Skip to main content

 Disclaimer

 The developers of GeriatricPain.org have attempted to confirm the accuracy of all resources presented on this website.
 However, use of the information provided remains the responsibility of the individual clinician.
-Health care providers should use their clinical judgment in each situation and consider factors such as the patient’s age, medical condition, and the benefits versus risks of a suggested treatment.
+Healthcare providers should use their clinical judgment in each situation and consider factors such as the patient’s age, medical condition, and the benefits versus risks of a suggested treatment.

 Social Media